Hyperscale Application Delivery

 A vital switch table you need to be concerned with for large 3 networks is the size of Address Resolution Protocol ( ARP ) tables.
 When ARP tables become full and packets are offered with the destination ( next hop ) that isn’t cached, the network will experience flooding and suffer performance problems.

-Arista Spine switches have deep buffers, ideal for bursty and latency-sensitive environments.
+Arista Spine switches have deep buffers, which are ideal for bursty- and latency-sensitive environments.
 They are also perfect when you have little knowledge of the application traffic matrix, as they can handle most types efficiently.

-Finally, deep buffers are most useful in spine layers as traffic concentration occurs in these layers.
+Finally, deep buffers are most useful in spine layers, where traffic concentration occurs.
 If you are concerned that ToR switches do not have enough buffers, physically direct servers to chassis-based switches in the Core / Spine layer.

 Optimal layer 3 forwarding

 Every data center has some mix of layer 2 bridging and layer 3 forwardings.
 The design selected depends on layer 2 / layer 3 boundaries.
 Data centers that use MAC-over-IP usually have layer 3 boundaries on the ToR switch.
-While fully virtualized data centers require large layer two domains ( for VM mobility ); VLANs span Core or Spine layers.
+Fully virtualized data centers require large layer 2 domains ( for VM mobility ), while VLANs span Core or Spine layers.

 Either of these designs can result in suboptimal traffic flow.
 Layer 2 forwarding in ToR switches and layer 3 forwarding in Core may result in servers in different VLANs connected to the same ToR switches being hairpinned to the closest Layer 3 switch.